MonstreX/voyager-extension/readme.md

 - New extended Browse Bread appearance and options.
 - Custom Browse columns order.
 - Tabs Layout for an add-edit BREAD mode.
-- Tree view mode mode for models have parent_id field.
+- Tree view mode for models have parent_id field.

 ## Package installation